-After working for over 30 years in the human services field, Judy began her New Vitae career as the Administrator of Mt.
-Trexler Manor.
-After flourishing in that role for several years, she was promoted to the position of Vice President.
+After working for over 37 years in the human services field, Judy began her New Vitae career as the Administrator of Mount Trexler Manor.
+She came to New Vitae as a certified Personal Care Administrator.
+After flourishing in the role as Administrator for several years, she was promoted to the position of Vice President.

-When she is out of the office, she enjoys time camping with her family, and fondly recalls campfire memories shared with her family.
+Judy enjoys traveling, spending time with her adult children and grandchildren, and taking time to breathe and practice mindfulness.
 She is looking forward to continuing to guide New Vitae’s vision for the future and relishes planning for new opportunities.